AhaDNS/dns-server-setup/README.md

 This is a high performance setup and does not provide any graphical user interface for configuration.
 After installation, you might want to:

-- Tune the unbound config to your system (edit `/etc/unbound/unbound.conf.d/ahadns.conf`)
 - Learn how the block/white-list are created and updated (see `/etc/ahadns/unbound_update.sh`)
 - Check your DNS request statistics by doing a GET query `curl https://{{ hostname }}/UnboundControlStats?api_key={{ ahaDnsStatisticsApiKey }}`
   - Change `{{ hostname }}` and `{{ ahaDnsStatisticsApiKey }}` with values used in the hosts file during setup
+- Tune the unbound config to your system (edit `/etc/unbound/unbound.conf.d/ahadns.conf`)
+  - Should not be needed as it's automatically tuned during playbook execution

 ## Support